Camping at Wild Canvas

-If you’re trying to find a family-friendly campsite with wild swimming and no stress, then you’ve come to the right place.
+If you’re trying to find family-friendly camping in Bedfordshire with wild swimming and no stress, then you’ve come to the right place.
 Wild Canvas is a pop-up camping experience which runs throughout August every year, and its style of camping is on the more relaxed, low-key end of the spectrum, with minimal rules and fuss.

 From the moment you arrive at Wild Canvas, which is held in the Turvey House estate on the Bedfordshire/Buckinghamshire borders, you know you’re in the right place – mainly because there’s a sign saying: ‘You’re in the right place.’
 Cars are parked by the entrance and you can borrow a trolley (or bring your own) or hire a buggy to take you and your stuff onto the site itself which is heralded by another sign: ‘Welcome to the Wild.’